-- This method explicitly determines the hedge positions/cash flows and allows for an explicit estimation of unhedged risks. - 5.
-The prescribed actuarial assumptions described in section 7.2.8.4 apply in the outer loops according to real-world scenarios, both for hedged and unhedged products. - 6.
-The calculation assumptions for innerl loops used to calculate the risk-neutral liability and the greeks must be the same as those formally used to calculate the risk-neutral liability and the greeks on a daily basis for hedging purposes.
+- 5. The prescribed actuarial assumptions described in section 7.7.8.47.2.8.4 apply in the outer loops according to real-world scenarios, both for hedged and unhedged products. - 6.
+The calculation assumptions for inner loops used to calculate the risk-neutral liability and the greeks must be the same as those formally used to calculate the risk-neutral liability and the greeks on a daily basis for hedging purposes.

-7.2.8.2 Hedging Strategy
+7.2.8.27.7.8.2 Hedging strategy